-Performance target Means of achievement Assessment of performance Felled trees Trees felled during construction relocated into the riparian corridor to provide habitat and protection to ground dwelling mammals.
+Performance target Means of achievement Assessment of performance matures.
+B for every 200m of stream bed and 50 bat roosting boxes (overall).
+Felled trees Trees felled during construction relocated into the riparian corridor to provide habitat and protection to ground dwelling mammals.
 Locate felled trees in the riparian zone of Redbank Creek Reserve to the direction of an experienced landscape architect or bush regeneration professional.
 Inspection of placed trees.
 Facilities development The recreation facilities and access paths meet the future needs of the community.
 Detailed design, construction and establishment of recreation facilities and paths as described in the Open Space Masterplan (see Appendix C).
 Audit against masterplan at time of determining the relevant Construction Certificate.
+Threatened flora and fauna 1 Threatened flora and fauna species are protected, particularly from domestic animals.
+Monitor the occurrence of domestic animals in the natural area - watercourse.
+Evidence of domestic animals is regularly collected.
 Ecological burns Ecological burns are occasionally used to replicate a natural fire cycle.
 Undertake ecological burns in accordance with the recommended period and intensity for biodiversity retention.
 Ecological burns undertaken no more frequently than every 25 years.
 Access causing erosion Pedestrian access to stream bank does not cause erosion.
 Monitor unmanaged pedestrian access to stream bank and 'close' using temporary (star picket and tape) fencing.
 Number of unmanaged pedestrian access points to the stream bank.
-Domestic animal exclusion 1 Domestic animals do not cause harm to riparian flora and fauna.
+Domestic animal exclusion Domestic animals do not cause harm to riparian flora and fauna.
 Signage communicating the exclusion of domestic animals (particularly dogs and horses) within 30m of stream bank other than on formal pathways.
 Annual audit of signage.
 Cycling exclusion Cycling does not cause stream bank erosion.
 Signage communicating the exclusion of cyclists within 30m of stream bank other than on formal pathways.
 Annual audit of signage.
-Rubbish removal Discouragement of anti- social behaviour.
+Rubbish removal Discouragement of antisocial behaviour.
 Removal of rubbish within 72 hours of report.
 Annual audit of clean up response times.
 Public safety The public is safe from the threat of flooding.
 Close the park when there is a flood threat.
 No public injury from flood.
 Safe work methods A safe maintenance program is in place.
 Safe work method statements in place for all maintenance procedures.
 Annual audit of safe work method statements.
+Electrical easements All development and management practices Adherence to Endeavour Energy's 'General Restrictions for Overhead No public injuries or damage to property.